JuhaniImberg/2015-periodi-3/README.md

 ----------------

     .
     ├── build                   For building the project
     ├── cmake
     │   └── Modules             Additional modules for CMake ├── cmd                     The command line client to tila │   ├── include             Includes for the header files for the cmd │   └── src                 The source files
-    ├── doc            Manually written documentation (week reports etc) ├── example        Examples of the tila language ├── lib            Sourcecode for libtila, basically all of the actual code is here │   ├── include    Headers and HeaderDoc documentation for the library │   └── src        The source files
+    ├── doc                     Manually written documentation (week reports etc) ├── example                 Examples of the tila language ├── lib                     Source code for libtila, basically all of the actual code is here │   ├── include             Headers and HeaderDoc documentation for the library │   │   ├── datastructures  Implemented datastructures
+    │   │   ├── interpreter     The tila interpreter, that deals with nodes │   │   ├── parser          Parser takes tokens from tokenizer and creates nodes for the interpreter │   │   ├── tokenizer       Tokenizer tokenizes the source │   │   └── util            Contains some helpful functions │   └── src                 The source files, sub directories are the same as in include │       ├── datastructures
+    │       ├── interpreter
+    │       ├── parser
+    │       ├── tokenizer
+    │       └── util
-    └── test           Folder for all of the tests
-        ├── include    Headers for the tests
+    └── test                    Folder for all of the tests ├── include             Headers for the tests
         └── src                 Actual tests

 Dependencies
 ------------